How to Grow a Tea Garden (And 10 Herbs to Plant)

 Why Plant a Tea Garden

-1. Delicious Taste: When it comes to planting an herb garden for tea, homegrown herbs—such as mint, lemon balm, and chamomile—will be more potent than anything you could buy in store store (which is often grown in hothouses which produce less flavor).
+1. Delicious Taste: When it comes to planting an herb garden for tea, homegrown herbs—such as mint, lemon balm, and chamomile—will be more potent than anything you could buy in the store (which is often grown in hothouses that produce less flavor).

 2. Healing Powers: So many herbs have natural healing benefits.
-For example, plants such as lemon balm, mint and chamomile have been usd to relieve stress and regulate sleep.
-The study of herbal medicine goes back thousands of years to the Sumerians who usd tea infusions to treat inflammation, congestion, and other ailments.
-Traditionally, apothecaries carried herbs or healing, and this was the start of modern medicine.
+For example, plants such as lemon balm, mint, and chamomile have been used to relieve stress and regulate sleep.
+The study of herbal medicine goes back thousands of years to the Sumerians, who used tea infusions to treat inflammation, congestion, and other ailments.
+Traditionally, apothecaries carried herbs or healing, which was the start of modern medicine.
 Besides the herb’s medicinal uses, it’s simply a wonderful, nurturing experience to both prepare and drink your own homegrown herbal tea!

 3. Easy to Grow: It’s one of the easiest gardens to grow!
 You only need a small space to grow herbs for steeping tea.
 You can grow outdoors in a small garden bed, on a balcony, in containers, or on a windowsill.
 Almost all “tea plants” grow easily throughout North America.
 They are hardy perennials (up to -20°F).

 4. Fun and Relaxing: If you grow multiple herbs, it’s fun to blend different herbal teas and experiment.
 Imagine a mix of chamomile, lemon balm, and lavender!
-The heavenly scents of many herbs is so pleasurable on its own!
-Plus, you can use your herbs in so many other ways, from kitchen dishes and herbal vinegars to herbal soaps and bath soaks to healing tinctures.
+The heavenly scents of many herbs are so pleasurable on their own!
+Plus, you can use your herbs in so many other ways, from kitchen dishes and herbal vinegar to herbal soaps and bath soaks to healing tinctures.

 Herbs in pots